finteqhub/sdk-js/README.md

 ## processing.submitForm(data)

 Use `processing.submitForm` to submit transaction.
 When called, `processing.submitForm` will attempt to complete any required actions to process transaction.
-This method returns a Promise which resolves with a string (redirect url) or Error that describes the failure.
+This method returns a promise which resolves with response (`{ "type": "redirect", "redirectUrl": string}`) or error that describes the failure.

 ```
 processing
   .submitForm(data)
-  .then(redirectUrl => window.location.replace(redirectUrl))
+  .then(result => console.log(result))
   .catch(error => console.warn(error));
 ```